saadkhan29/lesson-w04d01-ruby/README.md

 ## Learning a New Language

-If you were going to learn a new programming language, what questions would you have? <br>
+If you were going to learn a new programming language, what questions would you have? <br><br>
-You've already learned one programming language, and you're about to learn another!
+You've already learned one programming language, and you're about to learn another! <br><br>
 Think about the things you now know how to do in JavaScript.
 With this knowledge, consider what you might want to know about Ruby.

 <br><br>
 Take a few minutes to think about some questions that you have about this new language.